christianvoigt/argdown/docs/guide/a-first-example.md

 Note that, in the above document, we don't define explicitly arrows from and to the argument from freedom of speech, Argdown adds these arrows automatically given our reconstructed premise-conclusion-structure.
 To learn more about what arrows are added automatically, read [this section of the syntax documentation](/syntax/#relations-of-reconstructed-arguments).

-If all arguments are fully reconstructed, the Argdown may simply consists in a list of statements, and arguments with attached premise-conclusion-structures.
+If all arguments are fully reconstructed, the Argdown document may simply consist in a list of statements, and arguments with attached premise-conclusion-structures.

 ```argdown
 ===